 What are the health benefits?

-According to the book, increased inflammation leads to increased levels obesity, diabetes and Alzheimer’s.
-Essentially, following an anti inflammatory diet is a way to reverse the current crisis that the human population seems to be in.
+According to the book, increased inflammation leads to increased levels of obesity, diabetes and Alzheimer’s.
+Essentially, following an anti-inflammatory diet is a way to reverse the current crisis that the human population seems to be in.

 The book talks a lot about omega -3 (O3 – good) fatty acids and omega -6 (O6 – bad) fatty acids (in addition to polyphenols).
 Our diets have seen us increase the amount of O6 and decreased levels of O3 which turn off and resolve the inflammatory response allowing the body to return to normal.

 By following The Zone principles you can expect to feel less hungry, increased energy levels, better able to handle stressful situations as well as other markers in your blood chemistry.

 At every meal, you divide your plate into three equal sections; one of low fat protein and two of colourful carbohydrates (primarily non-starchy vegetables and small amounts of fruit).
 Finally, you add a small dash of fat (mono-unsaturated or low in omega 6 and saturated fats) such as olive oil, guacamole or nuts.
 If you’ve balanced your plate correctly, you shouldn’t be hungry for the next five hours.

 With such simple guidelines, this makes The Zone compatible with all dietary philosophies; think whole30, paleo or even vegan.
 If you’d like to know more about The Zone Diet, check out their website.

 The book is jammed-packed with science, recipes and references to back up its claims.

 Whilst reading it to write this post, I also got a chance to try out some of the snacks which comply with the principles of 40-30-30 (carbohydrate, protein, fat) from EnerZona.